filecoin-project/filecoin-docs/content/en/about/primer/storage-market/index.md

 toc: true
 ---

-The storage market is the data entry point into the network where storage providers and clients negotiate and publish storage deals on-chain.

 ## Deal making

-The lifecycle for a deal within the storage market contains distinct phases:
+The lifecycle for a deal within the storage market contains four distinct phases:

-- Discovery: the client identifies storage providers and queries their current ask price.
+- Discovery: the client identifies potential storage providers (SPs) and asks for their prices.
-- Negotiation: both parties agree to the term of the storage deal.
+- Negotiation: once the client has selected an SP both parties agree to the term of the deal.
-- Publishing: the deal and proof will be published on-chain.
+- Publishing: the deal is published on-chain.
-- Handoff: once the deal is published on-chain, it will be added into a sector where data storage will be proven.
+- Handoff: the deal is added into a sector where data storage can be proven by the SP.

 ## Filecoin plus